cytoscape/cytoscape.js/documentation/md/core/init.md

 **`autoungrabifyNodes`** : Whether nodes should be ungrabified (not grabbable by user) by default (if `true`, overrides individual node state).

 **`hideEdgesOnViewport`** : When set to `true`, the renderer does not render edges while the viewport is being manipulated.
+This makes panning, zooming, dragging, et cetera more responsive for large graphs.

-This makes panning and zooming more responsive for large graphs.
+**`hideLabelsOnViewport`** : When set to `true`, the renderer does not render labels while the viewport is being manipulated.
+This makes panning, zooming, dragging, et cetera more responsive for large graphs.

+**`textureOnViewport`** : When set to `true`, the renderer uses a texture (if supported) during panning and zooming instead of drawing the elements, making large graphs more responsive.

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below: